hundeo:

 FCI Group: Terriers

-The Parson Russell Terrier is considered a recognized dog breed of FCI Group 3.
-The lively terrier from Great Britain combines many good qualities.
-This dog breed has a temperamental, friendly and gentle nature.
-The terrier is excellent as a companion dog and hunting dog.
-As a playmate he enriches the life of the whole family.
-He loves children and loves to romp with them outdoors.
+The Parson Russell Terrier is a recognized FCI Group 3 dog breed.
+The lively terrier from Great Britain combines many good characteristics.
+The breed has a spirited, friendly and gentle nature.
+The terrier is an excellent companion and hunting dog.
+As a playmate, it enriches the lives of the whole family.
+It loves children and enjoys romping around outdoors with them.

 Parson Russell Terrier